raihanhd12/fastapi-project-creator/README.md

 This will generate a complete FastAPI project structure with the following features:

 - Organized directory structure following best practices
-- Pre-configured API router setup
+- Pre-configured API router setup with controllers and services
 - Database connection with SQLAlchemy
-- Environment variable configuration
+- Environment variable configuration with host and port settings
-- Ready-to-use project structure
+- Ready-to-use project structure with proper entry point

 ## Project Structure